IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

 Users have to specify **gpuID**, e.g. 0,1,2,3, for the network training, so that 3D volumes will be distributed across those GPUs.
-Information of available GPUs can be found through command: *nvidia-smi*.
+Information of available GPUs can be found through the command: *nvidia-smi*.
 In general, Using more GPUs reduces GPU memory requirement for each GPU and current network training can not be performed across multiple computer machines.